Picture it. You are all alone in your bedroom at 11:47 p.m. on a Tuesday night.

 Try your best and all, but maybe it’s time to just “let it be” and settle for Barrett Honors College at ASU?

-2. Eric Prydz – Call On Me (Official Music Video) [HD]
+2. Eric Prydz – Call On Me (Official HD Video)

 1. Kygo & Whitney Houston – Higher Love (Official Video)

-P.S.: As you wait for your admissions decisions, or as an alternate to some of the options above, how about playing a one-hour constant loop of “High Hopes” by Panic!
+P.S.: As you wait for your admissions decisions, or as an alternate to some of the options above, how about playing on loop “High Hopes” by Panic!
 At The Disco?

 P.P.S.: Do realize that the above list is completely subjective and somewhat satirical – just like the crazy college admissions process at America’s most selective colleges; therefore, I apologize in advance if your favorite songs didn’t make the cut, if you don’t get in where you want, and/or if you are offended.
 Life’s unfair like that.
 Just remember that if you don’t get in, you need to sing this one last song out loud whenever your friends – and frienemies – get into their top choices: